 While it names no specific proportion, the GEA mandates that both genders must be represented in all councils, committees, and other bodies formed by the national and local governments.
-In

-2021, two women concurrently served as both Head of State and Head of Government.
-As of January 2024, women hold 30 seats in the 101-member Parliament (see p.
-4-5 of Political and
+In 2021, two women concurrently served as both Head of State and Head of Government.
+As of January 2025, women hold 29 seats in the 101-member Parliament (see

-Social Relations).
-This rate similar to the US, where women comprise 29% of all Congress members.
+Political and Social Relations).
+This rate similar to the US, where women comprise 28% of all Congress members.